linmx0130/PaperNotes/notes.md

+### Convolutional Pose Machines
+* Authors: Shih-En Wei, Varun Ramakrishna, Takeo Kanade, Yaser Sheikh
+* Index: arXiv 1602.00134
+* Reading date: 17/07/2018
+* Categories: Computer Vision
+* Tag: Pose Estimation

+This work is the first pose estimation algorithm based on convolutional netrual networks.
+They proposed to use convolutonal networks to predict a heatmap for the keypoints.
+With experiments they show the importance of large receptive fields in pose estimation.
+They also utilize intermediate supervision to train the large network.

+Their experiments on various validate the possibility of solving pose estimation task with convolutional networks.
+And their work also guides later works in this area.

 ### Towards Accurate Multi-person Pose Estimation in the Wild
 * Authors: George Papandreou, Tyler Zhu, Nori Kanazawa, Alexander Toshev, Jonathan Tompson, Chris Bregler, Kevin Murphy
 * Index: arXiv 1701.01779